thibautvs/webstack-client/README.md

 This will download and install the latest version of the stand-alone WebDriver tool.

-Once you have ensured that the development web server hosting our application is up and running and WebDriver is updated, you can run the end-to-end tests using the supplied npm script:
+Once you have ensured that the development web server hosting the application is up and running and WebDriver is updated, you can run the end-to-end tests using the supplied npm script:

 ```